 Connected Psychology is located in Wheelers Hill in South East Melbourne.
 Brenda Taylor is the principle psychologist counselling adults, children and teens, offering a caring, professional space to focus on your health and wellbeing.
-Brenda values connection, empathy, and genuine support.
-The aim is to work with you to become connected to life, to others, to yourself.
+Brenda values connection, empathy, and genuine support and using up to date knowledge.

 Brenda sees people across the life span and is highly trained in counselling with many years of practice.
 Her approach is warm, empathetic but with a strong emphasis on evidence-based treatments.
-Currently all appointments are by telehealth (online) counselling online.
+Currently appointments can be telehealth (online) counselling online or face to face.
 Her main areas of interest are:

 Counselling for Children and Teens